 What Are Running Records?

-A running record is an assessment of a child’s reading behaviors.
-It can be used to determine a child’s instructional reading level as well as to identify error patterns and show a student’s use of (or failure to use) specific reading strategies and cueing systems.
+Running records are assessment tools to evaluate reading behaviors.
+They can be used to determine a child’s instructional reading level as well as to identify error patterns and show a student’s use of (or failure to use) specific reading strategies and cueing systems.
 When you learn how to carefully analyze data from a running record, you’ll be able to see where a student is struggling as well to identify which reading skills and strategies they are using successfully.
 Most importantly, you’ll be able to use the data to provide differentiated instruction.

 There are certain basic questions you should be asking about your student’s reading abilities, and a running record provides answers.